Union County, Arkansas

 - 2012: Union County celebrated its Bicentennial

-This timeline provides a concise overview of the key events in the history of Union County, Arkansas.
+This timeline provides a condensed summary of the historical journey of Union County, Arkansas.